15 Interesting Elephant Fun Facts

-An elephant’s tusk is made of ivory and is used to lift things, dig stuff up and protect their long trunk.
-We’ve never seen an elephant brush its tusk before bedtime, come to think of it.
+An elephant's tusk is made of ivory and is used to lift things, dig stuff up and protect their long trunk.
+But we've never seen an elephant brush its tusk before bedtime though, come to think of it.

 There's an old saying which goes 'an elephant never forgets'.
 That's not because they're always taking notes, but it has something to do with the fact they have big brains.
 They can remember all sorts of events, and can even hold a grudge against other animals who've tried to hurt them.
 And they always send a birthday card on time, probably.

 8. An Elephant can get sunburn!

 Even though an elephant's skin looks like it's made of tough leather, they can get harmed by standing in the sun for too long.
 Too protect themselves, they'll cover themselves with cool mud, which is far cheaper than suncream.